Axelrod-Python/Axelrod/docs/usage.rst

    :align: center

 In this case most of the strategies are deterministic, so there is not much variation in the distributions.
 See below for a more complex example.
+Similarly, there are additional plots for the score differences.

 Noisy Tournaments
 ^^^^^^^^^^^^^^^^^